-Alberta, Canada has some of the most beautiful mountain ranges in the world!
-Banff National Park is one of many national parks within the Canadian Rockies of Alberta, and has been high on my “to see” list for years.
-I finally got an opportunity to spend a weekend with the mountains, and I am forever a changed woman.
-Between the crisp mountain air, snow-capped mountains, turquoise-clear lakes, and stunning vistas…Banff, you stole my heart. <3
+Banff National Park is one of the most gorgeous national parks within the Canadian Rockies.
+Visiting Banff National Park has been high on my “to see” list for years.
+I finally got an opportunity to spend a weekend in the mountains, and I am forever a changed woman.
+Between the crisp mountain air, snow-capped mountains, and turquoise-clear lakes, Banff National Park absolutely stole my heart. ?

 Where to Stay

 I was pleased to find out there are plenty of accommodation choices within the Banff National Park.

 - Camping: There are 14 campgrounds to choose from within the park.

 - Budget: Banff International Hostel – The hostel is in a great location in Banff’s downtown.

 - Cabins: Storm Mountain Lodge – These cabins and lodges are perfect for a cozy mountain getaway!

 - Luxury: Fairmont Banff Springs and Fairmont Chateau Lake Louise – Splurge and stay at Canada’s “Castle in the Rockies”.